PREPARING FOR YOUR PHOTOSHOOT

 For a few hours before our shoot, avoid wearing tight pieces wherever skin might be visible.
 If you wear a watch - keep it on during the shoot, or only wear it in our last pictures.
-And if we're doing swimwear or glamour, either don't wear a bra, or choose one with small straps that fits loosely.
-Another option is to wear a smaller bikini top instead of your bra, and don't tie it tightly.

 You might have "dermatographia."
 If you scratch yourself - that area may turn red and stay red for hours.
 It's more common in teens and young adults.
 Be careful about rubbing or scratching your skin - especially during the shoot.
 Try to plan your outfits in order, so that one on won't leave visible marks when you wear the next.
 This is most often a problem with western hats.